peterpjaspers/yet-another-make/doc/yam.md

 - Unknown output files, due to error in command script or output specification.
 - Too few output files, due to error in command script or output specification.
 - Multiple commands that write the same file.
+- Commands that write source files.

+These errors are caused by user errors in build rule specification and commands that are not parallel-safe.

+## Stale output files
+Yam deletes stale output files when:
+- Output files in a build rule specification are renamed or removed.
+- Source files are renamed/moved or deleted.

+Example:
+Assume files `foo.cpp` and `bar.cpp` and rule  `foreach *.cpp |> compile %f -o %o |> %B.obj`
+A build will produce files `foo.obj` and `bar.obj`.
+When you:
+- Delete `bar.cop`, Yam will delete `bar.obj`.
+- Rename `foo.cpp` to `main.cpp`, Yam will delete `foo.obj` and produce `main.obj`.
+- Rename in rule  `%B.obj` into `bin/%B.obj`, Yam will delete  `foo.obj` and  `bar.obj`
+and produce `bin/foo.obj` and  `bin/bar.obj`

 ## Build state
 The build state is the DAG as derived from the build rules augmented with the